20 No-Code Businesses You Can Launch in 2 Weeks

 Glide is free to use, not until you get a higher volume, but you can save a lot of money.
 If you are going to create an app and want to expand your business, Glide is the perfect way to make it possible.

-Applications are powered by data and the most popular tool to manage data is using a spreadsheet.
-Glide uses spreadsheets as a medium to help you build applications.
+Applications are powered by data, and the most popular tool for managing it is a spreadsheet.
+Glide uses spreadsheets as a medium for building applications.
 Using Glide, you can build apps in a short period.
-Just like the other platforms, there is no experience in coding needed.
+Just like the other platforms, no coding experience is needed.

-They have different templates that will fit your taste.
+They have different templates to suit your taste.
 It features surprisingly advanced capabilities, and the built-in data editor was written very fast with smooth scrolling and new features for controlling access.

 DrapCode

 It is another best no-code platforms in the market.
-Being a low-code/no-code platform, it allows custom coding as well.
+As a low-code/no-code platform, it also allows custom coding.
 As DrapCode has free version, it won't be wrong to call a free no code platform.
-Without writing any coding, you can now construct, shape, create, and launch your web apps hassle-free without coding.
-Its integrated no code database in the form of collections quickly allows you to add and move massive volumes of data from different sources and databases without coding.
+Without writing any code, you can now construct, shape, create, and launch your web apps hassle-free.
+It's an integrated, no-code database in the form of collections that quickly lets you add and move massive volumes of data from different sources and databases without coding.

-Also, DrapCode's long list of third-party plugins allows users to integrate external services and expand their web applications’ functionalities without any coding.
-It has a set of professionally crafted and designed free responsive templates that can be customised to create and launch no code apps in just less than a day.
+Also, DrapCode's extensive list of third-party plugins allows users to integrate external services and expand the functionality of their web applications without coding.
+It offers a set of professionally crafted, responsive free templates that can be customised to create and launch no-code apps in less than a day.

 Stacker

-Without the need for professionals, quickly design powerful software interfaces for your company's data with the use of Stacker.
+Without needing professionals, quickly design powerful software interfaces for your company's data using Stacker.
 With customizability that scales with your organisation, you'll have unrivalled access control over who may view and update your data.

 Collaborate with coworkers, link numerous data sources, and share your apps with coworkers, customers, and partners with Stacker's wonderful platform for beginners!